hrst-connect/connect-webview/examples/welcome/README.md

-# Connect WebView Patrol Locations Example
+# Connect WebView Welcome Example
-A WebView that displays all currently saved locations on the robot.
-User can command the robot to go to each location or patrol all locations.
+A WebView that runs a randomly selected task when a user approaches it.

 ## Setup
 Install dependencies: